How Ongoing Support can help

 How do you get help?

-You will need to talk to and register directly with an Inclusive Employment Australia provider.
-At the first interview they will talk about your circumstances, your Employment situation and any support needs you may have.
+At the first interview the provider will talk about your circumstances, your employment situation and any support needs you may have.

 What help can you get?